v/v.github.io/_posts/2013-09-09-fetch-any-json-using-jsonp-and-yql.markdown

 <script type="text/javascript" src="http://myservice.com/data.json?callback=procedureName">
 ```

 Now, the function `procedureName` will get called with the data from data.json.
+Using this trick, does mean that you have to trust `http://myservice.com`, because any content returned by it can get executed by your client side JS.

 ### Where YQL Comes in